Chicago Alternative Policing Strategy: Community Involvement

 Community involvement allowed the police force to be more responsive to the needs and requests of the public, which not only aims to help alleviate crime but also to solidify relationships between communities and officers.
 Individuals became involved by attending local beat meetings.
-Chicago Police Department lists when and where all beat meetings take place on their website.
 Meetings generally take place monthly at a regular time and are generally held in a community area, such as a church, park or school.
 A CAPS facilitator runs the meetings, running the meeting according to an agenda and calling on community members to ask questions.
 The police are active members and play a major role in all discussions.

 Another major component of meetings is the special role played by a small group of dedicated beat meeting activists.
 These activists come to meetings frequently in their beats, driving up attendance and CAPS related activism.
 CAPS related activism includes marches, rallies, prayer vigils, and smoke-outs (group barbecue at gang or drug-infested sites).
 Community members who attend the meeting have the chance to ask questions and voice concerns about crime-related problems in their neighborhood, hear reports by the police on crime activity in their beat, and meet neighbors who are also concerned about the safety of their community.
 Attendance is generally higher where it is needed.
 The beat meetings where attendance is the highest are usually areas with bad housing, high levels of crime, and poor schools.
 Citizen awareness of CAPS has increased over time, but several studies have found that awareness is highest among African American residents of Chicago.

 In 2000, the United States Department of Justice found that beat meeting attendance rose steadily with levels of civic engagement, rising to more than 40% among residents involved in at least three kinds of local organizations.
 Church involvement showed a high correlation with CAPS involvement as well; one explanation proposed for this is many CAPS meetings are held in churches, especially in African American communities where both CAPS and church involvement are particularly strong.